Qisas: Non-Hanafi

 Non-Hanafi jurists have historically ruled that qisas does not apply against a Muslim, if he murders any non-Muslim (including dhimmi) or a slave for any reason.
 Instead, the schools impose Diyya on the perpetrator.

 Both Shafi'i and Maliki fiqh doctrines maintained that the qisas applies only when there is "the element of equality between the perpetrator and the victim", according to scholar Yohanan Friedmann.
 Since "equality does not exist between a Muslim and an infidel, [because] Muslims are exalted above the infidels", qisas is not available to an infidel victim when the crime's perpetrator is a Muslim.

 In Shafi'i fiqh, this inequality was also expressed in diyya compensation payment to the heirs of a dhimmi victim's which should be a third of what would be due in case the victim was a Muslim.
 In Maliki fiqh, compensation for a non-Muslim in the case of unintentional killing, bodily or property damage should be half of what would be due for an equivalent damage to a Muslim.

 Maliki fiqh does made an exception to the ban on applying qisas against a Muslim when their victim is a dhimmi in cases where the murder of the dhimmi is treacherous in nature.

-According to Hanbali legal school, if a Muslim kills or harms a non-Muslim, even if intentionally, qisas does not apply, and the sharia court may only impose a diyya (monetary compensation) with or without a prison term on the Muslim at its discretion.
+According to Hanbali legal school, if a Muslim kills or harms a dhimmi (protected) non-Muslim, even if intentionally, qisas does not apply, and the sharia court may only impose a diyya (monetary compensation) with a prison term, or any other Ta'zir punishment on the Muslim at its discretion.
+If the non-Muslim isn't a dhimmi (as they didn’t pay Jizya), then Ta'zir still applies without diyya.